what does london street style look like this summer? | read | i-D

 Is there any film/album/photograph/book that changed your life?

 I don't think there's one thing that has changed it, but I've had many influences to who I am.
-Like Nas' first album Illmatic, Biggie's Ready to Die and Bob Marley's Exodus.
+Like Nas's first album Illmatic, Biggie's Ready to Die, and Bob Marley's Exodus.

 Georgie Sladen, 23